Sotarox/onlinePong/README.md

 ## Web application demo
 https://onlinepong.herokuapp.com
-- choose a room and play pong game.
+- Choose a room and play pong game.
-- use <- and -> keys in keyboard to move your paddle.
+- Hit `<-` and `->` keys in keyboard to move your paddle.
 - Players in the same room can play and chat together.
 - Smartphone and Tablet are currently not supported.

-## Dependencies
+## Dev environment

+This App is developped by:

+- Mac OSX
-- Node.js
+- Node.js 16.11.1
+- npm 8.0.0

 ## How to run in your local pc
 When you try to understand how does it work, clone this project by `git clone`.

 Then do the followings in a console:
-- Move working directory to "serverHeroku" folder
+- Move to project root folder
 ```
-cd serverHeroku
+cd onlinePong
 ```
-- install dependencies
+- Install dependencies
 ```
 npm install
 ```
-- run Node
+- Run Node
 ```
 node serverHeroku.js
 ```
-- open browser, type in url `localhost:8080`
+- Open a browser, type in url `localhost:8080`